subhadig/restcall/README.md

 - reqContentType - the request content type. eg. `application/json`
 - reqHeaders - the request headers
 - reqPayload - the request body
+- resFile - the file path for storing binary response

 ### Make the REST call